Return of Title IV Funds (Earned vs. Unearned Aid)

 - Any amount of the Return allocated to loans is repayable after you leave UC Davis and enter repayment according to the terms and conditions of those loans.
 You will not be billed for these funds upon discontinued enrollment.

-- Any amount allocated to federal Title IV grants are subsequently decreased by 50%.
+- Any amount allocated to federal Title IV grants is subsequently decreased by 50%.
 This adjustment is an effort to reduce the impact of discontinued enrollment on those students receiving grant funds.
 UC Davis will return these funds on your behalf and you will be responsible for reimbursing UC Davis for this return.

 Federal Formula used for State Cal Grants and Institutional Aid